bayesianbrad/pyfo/README.md

 # Example

 ## Writing the model
-Write model in foppl, for example one_dim_gauss.clj
+Write the model in Clojue and contained within pyfo is FOPPL.
+This will take your model and compile it to python code.
+It essentially constructs the logjoint of the model and ensures that the orger of the direct acylic graph (DAG) is preserved.
+For example one_dim_gauss.clj

 ```clojure
 (def one-gaussian